ubccr/xdmod/README.md

 ## Support

 Support is available by emailing ccr-xdmod-help@buffalo.edu.
 Please include the following in your support request.
 Failure to include this information may delay support.
+See the [Open XDMoD Support](http://open.xdmod.org/support.html) page for additional information.

 - Open XDMoD version number
 - Operating system and version where Open XDMoD is installed